saraelsa/msal-community-solid/README.md

 ### MSAL Instance Setup

-Create a `PublicClientApplication` (see the docuemntation for msal-browser for more details on how to do that):
+Create a `PublicClientApplication` (see the documentation for msal-browser for more details on how to do that):

 ```ts
 import { Configuration, IPublicClientApplication, PublicClientApplication } from "@azure/msal-browser";